 One of the biggest challenges with data protection tools is implementation.
 You must get the structure right from initial installation.
 Poor or ill-informed decisions at the outset can result in the entire implementation proving ineffective and perpetually problematic.
 Having an independent expert (not necessarily one provided by the vendor) such as a DPO advise you on a solution that suits your organisation, industry and complexities of your data will help to ensure you implement the right tool in the most appropriate way.

 Software can prompt you for the information and personal data that you need to input and catalogue.
-But software won’t confirm if there are any shortcomings in terms of the data’s In data protection terms, the concept of ensuring data is not incorrect or misleading...., necessity, use or completeness.
+But software won’t confirm if there are any shortcomings in terms of the data’s In data protection terms, the concept of ensuring data is not incorrect or misleading., The purpose of the personal data processing activity must not be able to be achieved by a less intrusive method., use or completeness.
 Your privacy compliance team, led by your DPO, should be available to identify and correct any such shortcomings.
 A good DPO will also advise you on the impact of changes within legislation, help deal with data breaches and provide expert data protection support.
 This way you can ensure that compliance is at the core of your systems and processes.

 Decisions and recommendations around data protection are frequently not black and white, it is often necessary to make risk-based decisions which consider the business context and your organisation’s appetite for risk.